3 more bodies found in sinking of boat off Newfoundland - NewsBreak

 3 more bodies found in sinking of boat off Newfoundland

-MADRID — (AP) — Canadian rescuers have located three more bodies from a Spanish fishing vessel that sank in rough seas off Newfoundland, taking the death toll to 10.
+Canadian rescuers have located three more bodies from a Spanish fishing vessel that sank in rough seas off Newfoundland , taking the death toll to 10.

 Efforts continue to find the 11 remaining crew members who were lost in the eastern Atlantic when the ship went down on Tuesday.
 Three members were rescued alive.